Generic selectors

 • Additional Costs: Other costs might include insurance for the surrogate, travel expenses, and any necessary accommodations during the pregnancy or medical visits.
 These can add thousands of dollars to the overall cost.

-Whether the surrogate mother is the biological mother depends on the type of surrogacy arrangement.
+Whether the surrogate is the biological mother depends on the type of surrogacy arrangement.

 Gestational Surrogacy: